Frederick Augustus Ross: Author, controversy

-Together with James Gallaher and David Nelson, Ross edited a monthly publication entitled The Calvinistic Magazine, that was first founded in 1826 and continued in operation through 1832.

 Browlow's Knoxville Whig weekly broadsheet.
 Brownlow had previously published variations of his Whig newspapers in both Elizabethton and Jonesborough.

+Together with James Gallaher and David Nelson, Ross edited a monthly publication entitled The Calvinistic Magazine, that was first founded in 1826 and continued in operation through 1832.
 In the late 1840s, Ross began quarreling with Methodist minister and Whig newspaper publisher William Gannaway Brownlow.
-Ross had earlier "declared war" on Methodism as a co-editor in his Calvinist Magazine.
+Ross had earlier "declared war" on Methodism in Calvinist Magazine.
 Although distracted by internecine Old School–New School controversy within the Presbyterian church for nearly a decade, Ross resurrected the Calvinist Magazine in 1845.
-Ross argued that the Methodist Church was despotic, comparing it to a "great iron wheel" that would crush American liberty, and he went on to state that most Methodists were descended from Revolutionary War Loyalists, and accused the religion's founder, John Wesley, of believing in ghosts and witches.
+Ross argued that the Methodist Church was despotic, comparing it to a "great iron wheel" that would crush American liberty, and he went on to state that most Methodists were descended from Revolutionary War Loyalists and accused its founder John Wesley of believing in ghosts and witches.

 Brownlow initially responded to Ross with a running column, "F.A.
 Ross' Corner," in the Jonesborough Whig.
 In 1847, he launched a separate paper, the Jonesborough Quarterly Review, which was dedicated to refuting Ross's attacks, and embarked on a speaking tour that summer.
 Brownlow argued that while it was common in Wesley's time for people to believe in ghosts, he provided evidence that many Presbyterian ministers still believed in such things.
-He derided Ross as a "habitual adulterer" and the son of a slave, and accused his relatives of stealing and committing indecent acts (Ross's son responded to the latter charge with a death threat).
+He derided Ross as a "habitual adulterer" and the son of a slave and accused his relatives of stealing and committing indecent acts (Ross's son responded to the latter charge with a death threat).
 This quarrel between the two men continued until Brownlow moved his newspaper to Knoxville, Tennessee, in 1849.

-Ross would go on to author a book in 1857 (written in response to the 1852 book Uncle Tom's Cabin: or Life among the Lowly, by Harriet Beecher Stowe) that he entitled Slavery As Ordained of God.
-Abraham Lincoln later read the book and found in Ross's interpretation of the divine will pertaining to the national question of slavery as material for a telling passage as to how slavery advocates and owners themselves benefit from slavery within the 1858 Lincoln–Douglas debates.
+In 1857 Ross authored the book Slavery As Ordained of God, written in response to the 1852 book Uncle Tom's Cabin by Harriet Beecher Stowe.
+Abraham Lincoln read the book and found in Ross's interpretation of the divine will pertaining to the national question of slavery as material for a telling passage as to how slavery advocates and owners themselves benefit from slavery within the 1858 Lincoln–Douglas debates.